LCOGT/banzai-nres/docs/banzai_nres/classification-rv.rst

 - 'ALPHA': Stellar alpha abundance [:math:`\alpha'/ Fe] (dex).

-- 'CLASSIFICATION': Equals 1 if this spectrum was classified, or 0 if the classification was taken from an existing spectrum of this target.
+- 'CLASSIFY': Equals 1 if this spectrum was classified, or 0 if the classification was taken from an existing spectrum of this target.

-The stellar classifications are stored in the BANZAI-NRES database.
-If the star is observed again, it will not be re-classified and the same template will be used for all RV measurements.

 Radial Velocity Measurement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~